vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 **id** is the identifier of a menu.
 One menu must always have the id “main”.

 **mainPrompt** is the main prompt that the user will hear upon entering this menu.
 It can be a text-to-speech or a pre-recorded message.
+The maximum length for the text-to-speech messages of applications length is by default 600 characters.
+To change this limit, please contact support.

 **options** show a set of different options that the user can trigger.